sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.2 =
+* Fix issue with styling designations.
+When there are more than 4 designations, they get smushed together.
+It fixed now

 = 1.1 =
 * Improve styling for designations.
 They are now more compact and look better